 Tell the doctor and pharmacist about all of your child’s drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe to give this drug with all of your child’s other drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.

 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Have your child use care when doing tasks that call for clear eyesight.

 - Long-lasting change in eyesight may happen with this drug.
 If you have questions, talk with the doctor.

-- You will need to avoid air travel, travel to high altitudes, scuba diving, or swimming for some time after getting this drug.
-Your doctor will tell you when you can do these things.
+- Your child will need to avoid air travel, travel to high altitudes, scuba diving, or swimming for some time after getting this drug.
+Your child’s doctor will tell you when your child can do these things.

 - This drug may make cataracts worse or may raise the chance of new cataracts.
 Talk with the doctor.